 Before you avoid fruits or green vegetables as a thyroid patient just be sure you are considering these facts.

 I also want to hear from you, especially if you’ve had success (or problems) with smoothies.

-What recipes or what ingredients are your favorite?
+What recipes or ingredients are your favorites?

 What things do you add to your smoothies to make them even more healthy?

 Do you even drink smoothies?
 Are you considering them now?